DavidoF3/MLOps-model-development/3_model_eval/README.md

 Look at validation errors (inference vs ground truth) to learn/ gain intuition on where the model is failing.
 W&B `tables` can facilitate this error analysis process ([see create_row function in utils.py](../2_beyond_baseline_prototype/utils.py) and [wandb page](https://docs.wandb.ai/guides/track/log/media)).

 1. Look at images per class where model goes most wrong (low IoU), and note what might go wrong (high and low confidence mistakes.)
-   * On W&B table, we could go metric by metric (i.e. IoU's), and sort the min ascending and then descending order.
+   * On W&B table, we could go metric by metric (i.e. IoU's), and sort them in ascending and then descending order.
 Then try to understand why specific images yield bad and good results respectively, for that metric.
 2. Make categories of why the model is wrong and bucket them (eg. poor lighting, obstructions, etc.).
 This can unveil biggest areas of improvement.
 3. Fix incorrect labels or remedy issues in your dataset!